efrei-paris-sud/iot-lab-2018/README.md

 # IoT-Labs-2018
 IoT labs for Institut Galilée and Efrei students

+# <b>Evaluation day will be April, 25th (14h-17h).
+Evaluation order will be the same as the votes in the [framadate survey](https://framadate.org/2rou1NmVMPZcKo3X).
+For those who have not already filled the survey, please do so! [here](https://framadate.org/2rou1NmVMPZcKo3X) </b>

 # Description

 * This project implements a simple collect-transmit schema.
 An ESP32 will be responsible of collecting measures from one or optionally multiple sensors, then send them to a server, in the same local network.